 People with bulimia tend to binge-eat a lot of food at once before purging by vomiting or taking laxatives in order to maintain or lose weight.
 They often exhibit similar emotions to anorexics, such as low self-esteem, anger, and anxiety, as well as guilt, which is only compounded by their bulimic actions.

 Once again, young women are the biggest group – making up as much as 90% – of people affected by this disorder.
 Body image, societal pressures, and depression are typically the causes.

-In addition to laxatives, bulimics often abuse alcohol, which can lead to vomiting, and diuretics to lose water weight.
-These are obviously in line with the individual’s weight loss goals, but drugs and alcohol are also abused as a means of coping with the emotional distresses that are directly related to the person’s disorder.
+In addition to laxatives, bulimics often use alcohol, which can lead to vomiting, and diuretics to lose water weight.
+These are obviously in line with the individual’s weight loss goals, but drugs and alcohol are also used as a means of coping with the emotional distresses that are directly related to the person’s disorder.
 Addiction can come from either of these reasons for using or a combination of the two.

 As with anorexia, bulimia can be fatal.

 One of the best ways to help a loved one – or our self – with an eating disorder is to know the warning signs associated with the mental illness.
 Here are some red flags to watch out for.

 Characteristics of someone who is anorexic include things like low self-esteem, depression, anxiety, and isolation, as well as a frequent fear of gaining weight or feeling that they are overweight when in fact they are underweight.
 An individual’s association of their self-esteem with body weight in general is something to be aware of.

 Physically, anorexia is associated with anemia, infrequent menstrual cycles, swollen joints, brittle hair and nails, and constipation.
 Frequent use of laxatives or diuretics is also a warning sign of a larger issue.